-Let’s lower your financial stress about ten notches by helping you know what bank accounts for saving and spending.
+Let’s lower your financial stress by about ten notches by helping you know what bank accounts to have for saving and spending.
 In fact, I’ve become quite the bank account hoarder because the benefits have been so fantastic!

 Let’s just clear something up real quick since you’re here.

 Having more money isn’t going to make you any happier.

 In fact, it won’t even lower your stress one bit.
 BUT!
 If you are doing smart things with the money you DO have (even if it’s just five bucks) then that’s a totally different story.